Navaneethadapa/Navaneethadapa/README.md

 - 🌱 I’m currently learning **Cloud☁️**

-- 👨‍💻 All of my projects are available at [Navaneeth Sai Adapa](https://navaneeth.vercel.app/)
+- 👨‍💻 All of my projects are available at [Navaneeth Adapa](https://navaneeth.vercel.app/)

 - 📫 How to reach me **20pa1a0501@vishnu.edu.in**
 <hr>